simshadows/solves/documentation/development/feature_proposals.md

 - Clingo programmers using the web application generator with no web development knowledge (but understand at a high level how websites work and are hosted):
     - Must be able to easily write problem specifications that the Solves tooling can consume, with minimal documentation.
         - The Clingo (or other solver backends) side of the specification can be assumed knowledge.
-    - Must be able to generate a complete functional web application that can be deployed as-is with no modifications.
+    - Must be able to automatically generate a complete functional web application that can be deployed as-is with no modifications, using only a logic specification written in Clingo.
     - Must not need any web development knowledge to generate a website.
     - Can read our documentation to be guided through deploying their app to be hosted on the internet, even if they haven't done it before.
 - Non-tech-savvy users of generated web applications:
+    - Can access a [properly deployed] application on the internet from a typical modern desktop web browser with no installs or configuration. *(This excludes IE11 for the core proposals, but IE11 will be included in the prioritized proposals.)*
     - Should quickly and easily understand how to use it without reading documentation, after being told what it does.
     - (If possible) should quickly and easily understand what it does without reading documentation.
     - Are assisted using features such as autocomplete and syntax/error highlighting.